CloudBusinessIntelligent/Preditive-Modelling-in-Python/README.md

 # Preditive-Modelling-in-Python
-Predicting the price of a car
+Predicting the price of a car using 27 variable.